ProfessionalCSharp/ProfessionalCSharp7/Async/Readme.md

 This chapter contains these samples:

+* AsyncHistory
 * Foundations (changing synchronous methods to async, continuation)
 * ErrorHandling (error handling with async methods)
-* AsyncPatternsWPF (synchronous .vs. asynchronous, using the asynchronous pattern, event-based async pattern, and task-based async pattern)
+* AsyncWindowsApp (synchronous .vs. asynchronous, using the asynchronous pattern, event-based async pattern, and task-based async pattern)

-The Foundations and ErrorHandling samples show core features of using the async/await keywords with C#.

-The AsyncPatternsWPF demonstrates the advantages of the async/await keywords and shows different async patterns that are used with .NET.
-To run the application, you need to request a BING key and add it to the BingRequest.cs file in the AsyncLib project, and a Flickr app-id to the file FlickrRequest.
-You can also request just one of these keys, and just enable the corresponding functionality in the application.

-To build and run the .NET Core samples, please install
+To build and run the .NET Core samples, please install one of these tools:

-* Visual Studio 2017 with the .NET Core workload
+* Visual Studio 2017 Update 5 with the .NET Core workload and the Universal Windows Platform development workload
+* Visual Studio for Mac
+* Visual Studio Code

+The AsyncWindowsApp requires Windows 10 and Visual Studio 2017 with the Universal Windows Platform development workload.
+The other samples run on other platforms as well.

 Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core).

-For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp6)
+For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7)

 Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com "csharp.christiannagel.com") for additional information for topics covered in the book.